nvidia-riva/tutorials/tts-dataset-recording-at-home.md

 ## How to adjust microphone levels and body position before recording?

-1. Set your microphone gain to ‘9 hours.’
+1. Set your microphone gain to the direction of a clock's hour hand marking '9 o'clock.'

 2. Press the recording button on Audacity.